bitextor/bitextor/docs/CONFIG.md

 Boilerplate:

 * `boilerplateCleaning`: if `preprocessor: warc2preprocess`, enables [boilerpipe](https://boilerpipe-web.appspot.com/) to remove boilerplates from HTML documents.
 If you have provided `preverticals` files, it will discard those entries detected as boilerplate by `prevertical2text` automatically. `warc2text` does not support this option.
 It is disabled by default
+* `boilerpipeMaxHeapSize`: in order to run `boilerpipe`, we use a library that one of its dependencies is [`jpype`](https://jpype.readthedocs.io/). `jpype` does take the default max. heap size of the JVM and does not take into account the environment variable `JAVA_OPTS` (common envvar to provide options to the JVM).
+If big documents are being processed, you might like to increase the max. heap size in order to be able to process them with `boilerpipe`

 Sharding options: